 The council recognises the contribution of all its employees and understands that, at some time in their working lives, employees may wish to work more flexibly.
-All employees with at least 26 weeks' continuous service have the statutory right to apply for flexible working.
+All employees have the statutory right to make two flexible working requests in every 12 month period.
 Flexible working is about reviewing employees' working patterns or location to see whether it is possible to implement different arrangements.
 Any arrangements must, however, always consider the need for the council to achieve its core business purpose as efficiently as is possible.